avafinger/bpi-m64-firmware/readme.md

     b.  **From the information above:**

-	Out SD card is in the format /dev/sdX where X is a letter [b,c,d..], in my case is **c**, but if you have only one HDD most likely will be **b**
+	Our SD card is in the format /dev/sdX where X is a letter [b,c,d..], in my case is **c**, but if you have only one HDD most likely will be **b**